getamna/integrations/readme.md

 }
 ```

-### 💸 Tokenized with Libmon 💸

-You may demo the library for free, and purchase a **one-time** access token for complete library usage.
-Read [pricing](https://gumco.com/integrations-library)

-Alternate to services such as Nylas or Kloudless.

-#### Free Limits

-- Max 10 function calls in Calendar and Mail APIs
-- Only 1 Task Service (Google, Todoist, Microsoft) at a time

 ### Authentication

 This library does not provide UI for authentication to an OAuth Provider.
 If you purchased a token, you can purchase our OAuth Helper for Javascript that works with most 3rd party providers.
-[See here](https://github.com/getamna/integrations)

-You can obtainin tokens from Google and Microsoft for [testing](https://github.com/getamna/integrations/wiki/Personal-Auth-Tokens)
+You can obtain tokens from Google and Microsoft for [testing](https://github.com/getamna/integrations/wiki/Personal-Auth-Tokens)

 ## Interface and API Definitions